What happens to my house if I die?

 • Sole owner: this means you alone own 100% of the property.

-• Joint owner (tenants in common): this means you each own a percentage of the property.
-Your share forms part of your residuary estate.
+• Joint owner (tenants in common): Joint owner (tenants in common): this means you each own a percentage of the property.
+Your share forms part of your residuary estate' with our online wills.
+If you would like it to pass to a particular beneficiary, and not residue, please use our telephone service.

 • Joint owner (joint tenants): this means you have equal rights to the whole property, so it automatically goes to the other person when you die.
 If you're the joint tenant of a property, it will only be included as part of your residuary estate if the joint owner dies before you, making you the sole owner.